 If your condition is not too severe, a no-medical-exam policy may be a good choice for you because they don’t require an exam.
 However, the no exam part only goes so far because if your condition is more serious, a medical exam will still be required.

 All Life Insurance Companies Test for THC and Other Drugs

 That is not true to an extent!

 Some companies will test for THC, and others will just take your word for it.
 Some life insurance companies will not even ask if you smoke marijuana.
 Your agent can help determine the most appropriate company to apply with.
 You can call us, and we will pre-screen your situation and show you all your options.

 Fallacy #5 –

 This is not true!

-This all depends on how much marijuana you use.
+This will all depend on how much marijuana you use.
 All life insurance companies underwrite their applications differently.
 This is why you want to use a carrier that is marijuana friendly so you can stay away from an expensive smoker rate.
-If you do use tobacco products, you can expect a smoker’s rate which could easily cost 200 to 300% more premium dollars.
+If you use tobacco products, you can expect a smoker’s rate, which could easily cost 200 to 300% more premium dollars.

-Independent agents all across the United States can shop the entire life insurance market for their clients.
-Finding the best life insurance quotes for marijuana users is easy especially when you can compare all the top-rated companies on a modern quote engine.
+Independent agents across the United States can shop the entire life insurance market for their clients.
+Finding the best life insurance quotes for marijuana users is easy, especially when you can compare all the top-rated companies on a modern quote engine.
 Captive agents such as State Farm can only quote the one company they work for.
-There is a big difference between life insurance companies when it comes to marijuana life insurance rates.
+There is a big difference between life insurance companies regarding marijuana life insurance rates.

 If you are looking for the best rates possible, connecting with an experienced independent agent is the best move you can make.